-Preferred Alternative: Sand placement used to restore the beach and dune along the North Beach shoreline would permit the accommodation of both present and expected future demands for recreational beach areas along the Delaware Atlantic Coast.
+Preferred Alternative: Completing the restoration of the beach and dune system along the North Beach shoreline by dredging sand from the ebb shoal will accommodate present and expected future demands for recreational beach areas along the Delaware Atlantic Coast.
 The SR1 is a critical link to all the beach communities along the Delaware Coast and is important to the seasonal coastal economy.
 The influx of seasonal population is reflected by a greater demand for social services such as housing, transportation, health, safety, and sanitation facilities.
 The coastal communities are supported by a tourist economy, which they cannot afford to lose, and their expansion would provide fuller employment and greater revenues.
 As the demand for recreation gradually increases, it is expected that State and local efforts would be made to satisfy these needs.
 Because of this, noise and air quality levels would similarly degrade through personal activity and auto utilization.
 They will not however, become a significant problem.
 Various indicators of the presence and/or level of Corps activity in beachfront communities generally have no statistically significant relation to development in those areas.
 Thus, the statistical evidence indicates that the effect of the Corps on induced development is, at most, insignificant, compared to the general forces of economic growth which are stimulating development in these areas, many of which are induced through other municipal infrastructure developments such as roads, wastewater treatment facilities, etc. (USACE, 1995c).
 Implementation of the preferred alternative is expected to have long-term beneficial effects on socioeconomics.